 I think, in retrospect, as far as my own career was concerned, this period was key because it gave me a feeling for what science was all about.
 And I learned from Barker how to do experiments and to be cautious in the interpretation of your results, that sort of thing.
 These various papers that I've indicated here are really an outgrowth of that work, which was carried on eventually here, and when we were here in the beginning of the Heart Institute, there were several important reactions that were discovered.
 One of them was the reaction demonstrated, I mean was the study demonstrating that Co-A esters were capable of undergoing translocation of the Co-A, that Co-A could be passed from one compound to another compound, and that was a very important finding from the standpoint of activation of proteins, I mean of fatty acids for oxidation and other.
-The other important discovery at that time was that ethyl alcohol was oxidized to acetate, or, rather, acetyl phosphate, but that this was a very complicated process and it involved conversion of the ethyl alcohol to acid aldehyde, and then the oxidation of activation of getting acetyl phosphate, which had been proposed, the primary product, in fact, was acetyl Co-A. So the oxidation of acid aldehyde in the presence of Co-A led to acetyl Co-A. That could then be converted to acetyl phosphate by an exchange reaction in which the phosphate would split the Co-A off and form the acetyl phosphate .
+The other important discovery at that time was that ethyl alcohol was oxidized to acetate, or, rather, acetyl phosphate, but that this was a very complicated process and it involved conversion of the ethyl alcohol to acid aldehyde, and then the oxidation of acid aldehyde was associated with the formation of a Co-A ester, so that instead of getting acetate, as you would expect if you oxidized acid aldehyde, or instead of getting acetyl phosphate, which had been proposed, the primary product, in fact, was acetyl Co-A. So the oxidation of acid aldehyde in the presence of Co-A led to acetyl Co-A. That could then be converted to acetyl phosphate by an exchange reaction in which the phosphate would split the Co-A off and form the acetyl phosphate .
 And those were important experiments because they called attention to the fact that acetyl phosphates could in fact undergo reactions with Co-A to form the esters of Co-A, which are involved in a number of metabolic processes.

-Park: May I ask you one thing?
+May I ask you one thing?